fable-compiler/Fable/src/js/fable-loader/README.md

 ## Usage

-Create a `webpack-config.js` like the following:
+Create a `webpack-config.js` like the following run it using [Webpack CLI](https://webpack.js.org/guides/getting-started/).

+**ATTENTION**: In Fable 2.0 you had to call Webpack through dotnet-fable cli too (e.g. `dotnet fable webpack`), starting from Fable 2.1 you can call Webpack directly (e.g. `npx webpack`).

 > See the [Fable webpack-config-template](https://github.com/fable-compiler/webpack-config-template) for a more comprehensive example of a Webpack configuration for Fable projects.